Active Vapor-Based Robotic Wiper: Active Vapor-Based Normal Estimation

 \subsection{Estimating Normal Direction from Misted Cross-Shape}

-The misted surface appearances of the mirror and transparent glass are shown in \figref{example}~(a) and (b), respectively.
-The misted area was diffusely reflected because it became blurred.
-Therefore, the misted area appears to be different from the surrounding area.
-By making a cross-shaped area the misted area, we can estimate the normal direction from the line segment lengths, so it is not very important to produce accurate boundaries.
-Because a certain vapor-covered line segment can be used to estimate the normal sufficiently, a traditional image segmentation method is desirable.
+The misted area appears different from its surroundings due to its blurred, diffusely reflected nature.
+By shaping the misted area into a cross, we can estimate the normal direction from the line segment lengths, making precise boundaries unnecessary.
+A vapor-covered line segment suffices for normal estimation, suggesting traditional image segmentation methods are suitable.

-The azimuth angle $\theta$ and elevation angle $\phi$ can be estimated based on the geometries between the tilt angle of the target plane and the misted area sprayed with a cross shape.
-Because the azimuth and elevation angles can be calculated in the same way, the calculation of the azimuth angle is described as an example. \figref{method}~(a) shows the geometry of the azimuth angle.
-If the lengths of both the vertical and horizontal axes in the cross-shaped misted area are $2l$, set by the length of the robot arm trajectory, then the angle value is calculated as follows:
+The azimuth angle $\theta$ and elevation angle $\phi$ can be estimated based on the tilt angle geometry of the target plane and the cross-shaped misted area.
+As both angles are calculated similarly, the azimuth angle calculation is exemplified. \figref{method}~(a) illustrates the azimuth angle geometry.
+If the vertical and horizontal axis lengths in the cross-shaped misted area are $2l$, determined by the robot arm trajectory length, the angle value is calculated accordingly.

-However, this solution is not uniquely determined.
-Therefore, it is assumed that the calculated length of the misted area $L_{{azimuth}}$ is the maximum when the target plane is perpendicular to the image-capturing direction of the camera.
+This solution is not uniquely determined.
+It is assumed that the calculated misted area length $L_{{azimuth}}$ is maximized when the target plane is perpendicular to the camera's image-capturing direction.
+The azimuth angle is estimated using this geometric constraint.

-Based on this geometric constraint, the azimuth angle is estimated.
-First, by moving the viewpoint of the camera with the robot arm after completing the water vapor spraying, we determine the direction of the camera viewpoint $i$, where $L_{{azimuth}_i}~(i=1,2,..,n)$ is the maximum, where $n$ is the number of viewpoint positions changed by the motion of the robot arm.
-Second, the angle between the estimated and initial directions before moving is determined as the estimated azimuth $\hat{\theta}$.
+First, by adjusting the camera viewpoint with the robot arm after water vapor spraying, we identify the camera direction $i$, where $L_{{azimuth}_i}~(i=1,2,..,n)$ reaches its maximum, with $n$ representing the number of viewpoint adjustments made by the robot arm.
+Second, the angle between the estimated and initial directions before adjustment is determined as the estimated azimuth $\hat{\theta}$.

-As shown in the top part of \figref{method}~(b), $L_{{azimuth}_i}$ is obtained as follows.
-First, we calculate the intersections of the longest (major) axes and the contours of the misted area.
-Second, we calculate the distance between intersections as $L_{{azimuth}_i}$.
+As depicted in \figref{method}~(b) (top), $L_{{azimuth}_i}$ is derived by first finding the intersections of the major axes with the misted area's contours, then measuring the distance between these intersections.